 Management information for any future Skills Bank contract should use the ONS UK SIC classification to describe employers to allow better monitoring and analysis of impact.

-Figure 2 (overleaf) shows the distribution of PwC employer sector descriptions for also those listed as "Training Delivered" in the management information.
+Figure 2 (overleaf) shows the distribution of PwC employer sector descriptions for also those listed as Training Delivered in the management information.
 A third have no sector listed and over one-in-five (22%) are classed under Manufacturing / Engineering or Construction.

 PwC's original marketing plan identified seven initial target sectors characterised by high potential growth and Gross Value Added (GVA) per job.
 Listed by order of current employment, these sectors were: